Every fall around this time, people in cities big and small stumble upon (or plan a day of drinking around) a marathon.

 Get new running shoes.

 Avoid those shoes you’ve had for 10 years if you can.
 Just thinking about running in old shoes hurts my shins.
 If you can, go to a running store and have them recommend a style of shoes.
 Too expensive?
 I hear you girl.
-Go find that style on Amazon or find a less expensive version.
+Go find that style on Amazon or Poshmark or find a less expensive version.
 Invest in taking care of yourself early, because prevention is my favorite way to…prevent…stuff.
-(I’m a word genius.)
+(I’m a wizard with words.)
 In my experience, a good pair of running shoes can make or break your run.
-(I’m currently obsessed with the Hoka Cliftons.)
+(I’m currently in love with the Hoka Cliftons.)

 You’re not going to be 100% every day.
 You’ll feel sick or too tired or just plain over it, and that’s okay.
 Other days you’ll feel 100% but water starts pouring out from the bottom of your toilet or someone breaks a window at work and you’re in charge of getting it replaced or you have to take your computer to fixed (yes, if you’re wondering, all of these things happened to me this week, the first two in one day, WTF) and BOOM, training out the window for that day.
 A coach once told me that if you do 80% of what a training plan says, you’re in good shape.
 Life isn’t perfect and that’s how we get stronger.
 The cirrrrcle of lifeeee!